-With the development of our Grow-on Buildings and the Open Innovation Building, more than 700 people will be working at The Park by 2020.
+With the development of our Hedy Lamarr, Isaac Newton and Alan Turing Buildings and the Ada Lovelace Building, more than 700 people will be working at The Park in 2020.

 By 2035, Exeter Science Park will be home to more than 3,500 people working for companies with a combined turnover greater than £350 million.

 The masterplan is for six, campus style clusters of buildings at junction 29 of the M5 which connects with the A30 trunk road.

 Outline planning permission is already in place for an 822,000 sq ft development, where R&D, office and industrial space for tenants will be built alongside conference, hotel and retail facilities, as well as a café, crèche and health and fitness space.

 Exeter Science Park has ambitious plans for growth and an experienced team dedicated to delivering this vision.